What if GW190425 did not produce a black hole promptly?: Merger Simulations

 Figure~\ref{fig:q1.xy} shows the dynamics of the material in the orbital plane for the \texttt{q1.00-SR} binary, which is representative of all the stable remnant cases.
 This should be contrasted with Fig.~\ref{fig:q167.xy} which shows the dynamics for the \texttt{q1.67-SR}.
 In this case, the secondary \ac{NS} is tidally disrupted during its last orbit.
 The primary \ac{NS} collapses to form a \ac{BH} as a result of the accretion from the tidal stream.
 A similar dynamics has also been reported in \citet{Bernuzzi:2020txg} for a lower mass system with a different \ac{EOS}.

 All binaries produce massive ejecta, driven by tidal torques and shocks during the merger, including the prompt collapse $q = 1.67$ binary.
-We estimate the mass ejection by integrating the flux of gravitationally unbound matter (with $u_t < -1$) crossing a coordinate sphere of radius $200\, G/c^2\, M_\odot \simeq 295\ {\rm km}$.
+We estimate the mass ejection by integrating the flux of gravitationally unbound matter (with $u_t < -1$, $u$ being the fluid four-velocity) crossing a coordinate sphere of radius $200\, G/c^2\, M_\odot \simeq 295\ {\rm km}$.
 The results are reported in Tab.~\ref{tab:models} and Fig.~\ref{fig:ejecta} (left panel).
 The dynamical ejecta mass ranges from $0.49 \times 10^{-2}\ \Mo$ to $1.36 \times 10^{-2}\ \Mo$.
 Because dynamical ejecta are driven by a combination of shock heating, which weakens as the mass ratio increases, and tidal torques, which has the opposite mass ratio dependency, the dynamical ejecta mass is not monotonic with $q$ \citep{Dietrich:2016hky}.
 Finite-resolution errors are larger for the $q = 1$ binary, since shocks are more challenging to capture numerically.
 That said, we caution the reader that our simulations might be overestimating the ejecta mass, since we are neglecting finite-temperature and neutrino effects \citep{Nedora:2020qtd}.
+However, the resulting uncertainty is subdominant compared to that in the mass of the secular ejecta from the merger disk.